SHarrison00/chatgpt_prisoners_dilemma/README.md

 # ChatGPT Prisoner's Dilemma Experiment

 In this repository, you will find code used to implement an experiment involving human participants playing (Iterated) Prisoner's Dilemma with a computer that is anthropomorphized at different levels.
-The overall aim of the experiment was to investigate **how cooperation between players and the computer varied at different levels of anthropomorphization.**
+The overall aim of the experiment was to investigate **how cooperation between players and the computer would vary at different levels of anthropomorphization.**

 We hope this repository will be a useful resource for anyone interested in replicating or building upon our work.
 If you have any questions or suggestions, please don't hesitate to contact us.